tom-howard/acs6121/docs/course/robot/submission.md

 You should submit your team's ROS package to Blackboard, by following the steps outlined below.
 You should make **one submission per team**, so nominate one member of the team to do this.

+Your submitted ROS package will be assessed by the teaching team off-line during the Spring Exam Period.
+Before the end of the exam period you will receive your marks, plus video recordings of the assessment.

 ##  Key Requirements

 !!! warning